Program Details

 Language Proficiency

-Students at Sciences Po have the choice to take all courses in English (note that this will limit course choices) or to take some or all courses in French.
+Students at Sciences Po have the choice to take all courses in English (note that this may limit course choices) or to take some or all courses in French.
 Students who wish to take courses in French are required to have an advanced level of French language proficiency, and must provide proof of proficiency.
 Applicants may show proficiency by submitting one of the following: TCF results with a minimum score of 500 or DELF/DALF results with a minimum score of C1.
 Contact the nearest Alliance Francaise to find out more about TCF and DELF/DALF tests.

 Visas & Campus France